teaguestockwell/levels-v2v3-express/readme.md

 rm General.name from prisma/db then: /general => General.name = "First Last"

-rm all but 1 General from prisma/db && rm General.role then: /general => General.role = req.role
+rm all but 1 General from prisma/ db && rm General.role then: /general => General.role = req.role

 edited && editedBy for routes: